Moon Temple (Chía): Structure and worship

-The Temple of the Moon was built on the Tíquiza Hill west of the urban centre of Chía.
+The Temple of the Moon was built on the Tíquiza Hill west of the urban center of Chía.
 The Muisca had an advanced knowledge of astronomy and constructed various sites across their territories.
 El Infiernito, just outside Villa de Leyva has survived, while the Sun Temple of Sugamuxi has been reconstructed.
 Just like the Sun Temple, the Moon temple was constructed according to the positions of the respective celestial body.

-At the temple rituals were organised by the caciques and zipas of the Muisca Confederation.
+At the temple rituals were organized by the caciques and zipas of the Muisca Confederation.
 The caciques and priests at the Moon Temple wore white robes, different from those at the Sun Temple that were red.
 The Moon Temple not only formed a place of worship, also education to the new caciques and Muisca rulers was provided near the temple (Seminario de la Cuca).